bytefish/bytefish.de/blog/Elasticsearch_Example.md

 ## Conclusion ##

 Getting started with [Elasticsearch] was very easy.
 [NEST] is a fine library and exceptionally well documented.
 [Kibana] is a great front-end and it was easy to create simple visualizations, such as a tile map.
-[Elasticsearch] will never be my primary data store (when in doubt, I am always using PostgreSQL), but if I need to quickly show some data to customers, I will probably use some of the [elastic] products.

 [elastic]: https://www.elastic.co/
 [NEST]: https://github.com/elastic/elasticsearch-net